The Gospel of John for the Most Populated Area

 Actually, Bijaya said that this man encouraged him and they gladly prayed together for the Gospel of John project in the Tharu language.

 The Most Neglected Area

 The southeastern part of Nepal is the most neglected area in terms of the gospel.
-According to statistics, in one district there are 700,000 people, but only 500 known believers.
-This is one of the least reached ends of the earth, and Tharu is the most common language in this area.
-Let’s pray that God would progress the Gospel of John project and save souls through His written Word.
+According to statistics, in one district there are 700,000 people but only 500 known believers.
+This is one of the least-reached ends of the earth, and Tharu is the most common language in this area.
+Let’s pray that God would move the Gospel of John project forward and save souls through His written Word.